ThatGuyJamal/Learn-Data-Structures-and-Algorithms/book/src/index.md

 ## Hello World!

-Hello human!
 Thanks for reading this book on Data Structures and Algorithms.
 I hope you enjoy it!

-This book is written by the lovely [CodingWithJamal](https://x.com/codingwithjamal).
-It's a written version of the YouTube series [Data Structures and Algorithms in Rust - YouTube Series](https://www.youtube.com/playlist?list=PLl0-VFGqwyIvRpNnBcypGKITG2gRip1QD).
+This book is written by [CodingWithJamal](https://x.com/codingwithjamal).
+It's a `text` version of the YouTube series [Data Structures and Algorithms in Rust - YouTube Series](https://www.youtube.com/playlist?list=PLl0-VFGqwyIvRpNnBcypGKITG2gRip1QD).

 ## What You Will Learn